Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: Introduction

-In recent years, deep reinforcement learning (DRL) has made significant breakthroughs in solving combinatorial optimization problems \cite{r15} and motion control challenges \cite{r16}.
+In recent years, deep reinforcement learning (DRL) has achieved significant breakthroughs in solving combinatorial optimization problems \cite{r15} and motion control challenges \cite{r16}.
 Building on this, multi-agent reinforcement learning (MARL) extends reinforcement learning to the multi-agent domain, demonstrating strong performance in various multirobot applications such as formation control \cite{r17}, autonomous vehicle fleets \cite{r18}, and intelligent warehousing \cite{r19}.
-After training, these strategies enable robots to perform complex real-time coordinated actions.
-The challenges of exploring unknown environments in current boundary-based and reinforcement learning scenarios include: (1) Short-sighted decision-making.
+Once trained, these strategies enable robots to execute complex coordinated actions.
+However, challenges remain in exploring unknown environments in both boundary-based and reinforcement learning scenarios: (1) Short-sighted decision-making.
 Due to the property of the unknown environment tasks, long-term information may be unavailable, making it difficult to determine the information value at the current time step, leading to inaccurate immediate rewards.
-(2) Multirobot cooperative exploration can effectively improve the efficiency of exploring unknown environments, but the increased action space in multirobot scenarios makes it more complex to find solutions.
+(2) While multirobot cooperation can significantly improve exploration efficiency, the expanded action space in multirobot scenarios makes finding optimal solutions more complex.